NeuralStorm/MATLAB-offline-neural-analysis/README.md

 ## <a name="Summary">Summary</a>

-This program takes raw neural data, converts it into relative response matrices, runs a number of analyses, and visualizes aspects of the processed data.
-MONA is intentionally modular and most of its functions and plots are entirely optional, and it is **strongly** recommended that users read this documentation in its entirety so as to understand how to opt in and out of specific aspects of this program.
+This program takes raw neural data, parses it, runs a number of analyses, and visualizes aspects of the processed data.
+MONA is intentionally modular and most of its functions and plots are entirely optional, and it is **strongly** recommended that users read this documentation as well as any linked readmes in their entirety so as to understand how to prepare a directory for use with MONA, how to opt in and out of specific options, and what purpose each main function serves.

-MONA accepts the following files, **which must be provided by the user**:
+MONA accepts the following types of files, **which must be provided by the user**:
 |Terminology          |Contents                                                |Accepted File Formats|
 |---------------------|--------------------------------------------------------|:---------------------:|
 |Raw neural data|Contains the raw data to be converted and analyzed.                  |`.plx`/`.pl2`/`.rhd`/`.rhs` [^dataform]     |